Doctor-RAG: A Failure-Aware Repair Framework for Agentic Retrieval-Augmented Generation

-When the diagnosis module determines that the retrieved documents in the trajectory are sufficient, repair focuses on correcting reasoning or answer generation, without issuing additional retrieval actions.
+When sufficient evidence is confirmed, repair corrects reasoning or answer generation without further retrieval.

-\paragraph{Format-Invalid Answer Repair.} For format-invalid answer errors, the trajectory reasoning and retrieved documents are treated as conditionally valid.
-Repair is therefore restricted to rewriting the final answer to satisfy task-specific output constraints.
-The language model is prompted with the original question, the retrieved documents, and formatting instructions, and is asked to re-generate the final answer.
-No reasoning or retrieval actions are modified.
+\paragraph{Format-Invalid Answer Repair.} For format errors, the trajectory and retrieved documents are considered valid.
+Repair is limited to rewriting the final answer to meet task-specific constraints.
+The model is prompted with the original question, retrieved documents, and formatting instructions, and asked to regenerate the answer.
+No reasoning or retrieval is changed.

-\paragraph{Reasoning Logic Error Repair.} For reasoning logic errors under full coverage, the failure originates from an incorrect reasoning action over sufficient evidence.
-We truncate the trajectory at the localized error index $k^\dagger$ and retain the prefix:
+\paragraph{Reasoning Logic Error Repair.} For reasoning errors, the failure arises from incorrect reasoning over sufficient evidence.
+The trajectory is truncated at the localized error index $k^\dagger$, retaining the prefix: